is a Graduate Assistantship?

 your paystubs at the end of each month to ensure everything is in order.

-many credit units may I take if I do have a Graduate Assistantship?
+How many credit units may I take if I have a Graduate Assistantship?

-This number is limited.
+The number of units a graduate assistant can take is limited.
 The principle is that students must leave

 room for the work for which they are getting paid.